 Overcoming Your Anxiety with God’s Help

 To overcome your anxiety with the help of God, you must invite God into your life, making Him your ‘center’, and trust Him and His Word above your every fear and above every message the world gives you.
-Seek Him with all of your heart and you will discover that He will fill your heart and mind with all that you need to live fearlessly and victoriously!
+When you seek Him with all of your heart, you will discover that He will fill your heart and mind with all that you need to live fearlessly and victoriously!
 (Jeremiah 29:13)

 - When you are experiencing wildly chaotic and stressful times, take time to step away and pray.
 Ask God for wisdom and guidance for that situation, put your trust in Him, and return to your daily tasks knowing that God is with you and will guide you.

 - Most of all, make sure you seek to hear God’s Unchanging, Faithful Voice above the din of the ever-changing, unreliable voices of people.
 His voice is the Voice of truth and love, and only in following Him, will you find peace, joy, and contentment.